tystr/redis-orm/README.md

 This is a small object mapper library designed to assist in storing objects into a [Redis][1] database while maintaining indexes for the fields of the object for efficient querying and filtering.

-Currently, only flat objects are supported (e.g. no embedded objects).

 This project is under development.
 Use at your own risk.

 TODO: